 The long-term aim of treatment is to reduce the effects of potential arthritis of the ankle or knee due to the injury.

-Problems: All surgical procedures have their risks and the most common is an infection.
-Regular hospital check-ups and further surgery at a later date to remove the metal work will be needed.
-Immobility is prolonged and driving or walking is restricted for longer periods.
+All surgical procedures have their risks and the most common is an infection.
+You will need regular hospital check-ups and further surgery later to remove the metalwork.

 The knee and ankle are the important concerns and early physiotherapy will help to address the mobility of these joints.
 Long-term impairment can be an issue without appropriate advice.